Blogs

 Woman organizing pantry for eating healthy - Vitality

-On a high note, the nutrient content of canned and frozen foods can be the same, if not better, than some of their fresh counterparts (other than the salt, fat and sugar we just talked about).
-Frozen and canned produce is packaged and preserved at peak freshness.
+If you’re hesitant to buy any but fresh produce, you can rest easy knowing that the nutrient content of canned and frozen foods can be equal to their fresh counterparts.
+At times, some vitamins are even higher since frozen and canned produce is packaged and preserved at peak freshness.
 Without any exposure to light or air, they can retain most of their nutrient quality.
-This means the vitamin and mineral content in these fruits and vegetables is retained until the point in which we eat and prepare them!
-Keep in mind that foods that are considered non-perishable may have an extended expiration date, but it doesn’t mean they last forever.
-Make sure you’re practicing proper food storage safety and follow the first-in-first-out rule, meaning the items that were purchased a while ago should be eaten before items purchased more recently.
+This means the vitamin and mineral content in these fruits and vegetables is retained until we eat and prepare them!

 Ready to receive the latest in health industry news, tips and trends?